 The Best Harness for German Shepherd

-1. The Winner: Chai’s Choice Best Front Range Dog Harness
+1. The Best No Pull Dog Harness: Chai’s Choice Best Front Range Dog Harness

 After a bunch of experiment with other harnesses and a year of usage, so far, Chai’s Choice Best Front Range Dog Harness is my top pick.
 One thing that surprises me is how durable this harness is.
 My dogs are all muscles and highly energetic which mean many harnesses will worn out after several months.